aerius/taskmanager/README.md

 2. The taskmanagers listens to all client queues and takes a message from each queue if one is present.
 3. When a worker starts listing to the worker queue it opens a RabbbitMQ channel for each process in the worker that can handle tasks.
 For example a queue is named `aerius.worker.calculator`.
 Where `.worker` indicates that it's a worker queue.
-4. The taskmanager counts the number of worker channels and than knows the capacity available.
+4. The taskmanager counts the number of worker channels and to determine the available capacity.
 This check is done with a fixed interval and the capacity is updated accordingly.
 5. When a worker is available the taskmanager scheduler determines which task should be forwarded to a worker.
 This is based on priority and maximum load for a given worker type.
-6. The task is than send to the worker and the taskmanager keeps track of this task.
+6. The task is then send to the worker and the taskmanager keeps track of this task.
 7. The taskmanager continues from step 2.
-7. If the task is finished the worker sends a reply via the work reply queue, e.g. `aerius.worker.calculator.reply`.
+8. Once the task is finished the worker sends a reply via the work reply queue, e.g. `aerius.worker.calculator.reply`.
-8. The taskmanager marks the tasks as finished and marks the worker as free.
+9. The taskmanager marks the tasks as finished and marks the worker as free.
 A new task can now be scheduled.

-Because a single work can take up a lot of resources, the resources must be prioritized.
-One way action is work related to user interaction should get a higher priority than background work.
-This is combined with the ability to set a maximum percentage of resource utilization by a specific type of work.
-This will guarantee specific work, like user interactive work, will always get through even when a lot of work is scheduled.
-Part of this process is the interaction between task manager and workers.
-Workers split work into smaller chunks and limit the amount of chunks done concurrently.
-The workers monitor the total utilization of work done by querying the task manager.
-If there are still resources available a worker can send more chunks concurrently.
-This will allow large tasks to utilize as much of the system resources as possible, while still avoiding a worker claiming too much resources.

 ## Configuration